 Land under and around solar arrays can be planted with bird-friendly and pollinator-friendly native plants: a benefit to agriculture, clean energy, bees and birds.

-Audubon Vermont is teaming up with renewable energy partners and pollinator advocates to create a Pollinator and Bird Friendly Solar program.
+Audubon Vermont works with renewable energy partners and pollinator advocates to create a Pollinator and Bird Friendly Solar program for properly sited solar arrays.
 A fundamental shift in energy sources is underway and accelerating across Vermont: electricity produced by solar power is becoming more affordable and common place.
 This shift to clean and renewable energy is critical for addressing the biggest threat to Vermont birds: climate change.
-If sited properly and landscaped with birds and pollinators in mind, solar facilities can also provide habitat and food for birds.
+While solar installations on grasslands reduce available bird habitat, if sited properly and landscaped with birds and pollinators in mind, solar facilities can also maintain some key elements of habitat and food for many bird species.

-In the short term, birds will benefit from improved habitat on the ground, and in the long-term they will benefit from the shift away from carbon-dependent energy that it contributing to climate change.
+Properly sited solar arrays can be designed to have benefits for birds and pollinators.
+In the short term, many birds will benefit from improved habitat on the ground, and in the long-term they will benefit from the shift away from carbon-dependent energy that contributes to climate change.
 Promoting solar arrays that also improve habitat can bring a powerful constituency - birders - to be advocates for well-sited solar projects and Vermont’s renewable energy goals.

-- First, we want to reduce the effects of climate change on Vermont birds by increasing the amount of renewable energy being used in Vermont.
+- First, we want to reduce the effects of climate change on Vermont birds by increasing the amount of properly sited renewable energy being used in Vermont.

-- Second, we want to minimize the habitat impacts of solar projects and promote the wide-spread use of bird and pollinator friendly landscaping.
+- Second, we want to minimize or mitigate the habitat impacts of properly sited solar projects and promote the wide-spread use of bird and pollinator friendly landscaping of approved projects.

 - Third, we want Audubon members and bird lovers to become vocal advocates for well-sited solar energy projects.